nguyenlongbao1994/be-eq-agent/knowledge_db.md

 3. Need new buy / long lead time
 4. Can share with Watch but capacity must be controlled

-## 7.3 Known readiness items from chat
+## 7.3 Known readiness items from current chat
 - Vacuum Baking requires transfer
 - Some EE lab tools have ~8 weeks lead time:
   - J-Link Pro